MrHooRa/STAT-Major/README.md

 ![Alt text](media/Banner.png "STAT Major")

-This website will orginaizy all statistcs major subjects and thier content (Notes, Past exams, etc...).
+This website will organize all statistics major subjects and their content (Notes, Past exams, etc…).
-I'll create admin system to add and remove subjects and pages.
+I’ll create admin system to add and remove subjects and pages.

 ### Project map: